coelho-k/ACL_Segmentation/README.md

 Python Notebook for ACL segmentation.
 Data Loader, viewer, and segmentation in a given plane.
 Uses data from MRNET dataset by Stanford University all in .npy format

-Download data using following command and unzip in same directory as notebook
+Download data using following command and unzip in same directory as notebook:

 '''python
 !wget https://www.kaggle.com/cjinny/mrnet-v1/download
 '''